Audi TT RS Insurance Rates

 Rates are averaged for all Audi TT RS models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- High-risk drivers that tend to have accidents or serious violations may pay on average $1,340 more every year for TT RS insurance
+- Drivers considered higher risk who have several accidents or serious violations may pay on average $1,340 more per year for auto insurance

 Rate Tables and Charts